 As you can see, you will get to indulge in all the flavors and aromas of Indonesia during a trip to Banda Neira.
 Plus, you will enjoy the health benefits of all the treasures nature has poured on such a small but mesmerizing island.
 Enjoy!

-About The Guest Blogger
+About the Guest Blogger

-Gloria is a passionate traveler that has given up trying to tame her nomadic streak.
+Gloria is a passionate traveler who has given up trying to tame her nomadic streak.
 Well into her 30s now, she has been traveling around the world for five years, transforming her travel experiences into stories.
 She has been working with many companies in the travel industry, administering her interest in SEO and digital marketing.
 Gloria is also a musician, occasionally performing as a busker wherever she steps foot.

-Where To Stay On Banda Neira Island
+Where to Stay on Banda Neira Island

 Cilu Bintang Estate